 He took the soldiers into the basement and opened the door of the hidden room himself.
 As he did, Sophia spat in his face and called him a murderer.

 Once the mother and daughter were brought up, that’s when the rapes started.
 For days on end, the French soldiers came into the brothel and raped the all the women of the house over and over.
-When they couldn’t serve the soldier’s needs, they were run through by sabre and thrown out the window into a pile in the courtyard.
-Guillaumet tried to get to his wife and daughter but a soldier smashed his face with the butt of his gun rifles then tied both men up where they hear all the screaming.
+When the women couldn’t serve the soldier’s needs, they were run through by sabre and thrown out the window into a pile in the courtyard.
+Guillaumet tried to get to his wife and daughter but a soldier smashed his face with the butt of his rifle then tied both men up where they could hear all the screaming.
 After two days, they brought Meryem’s body out and threw it at their feet shouting at them “If you sleep with these dogs, you get a whore for a daughter.
-You are no Frenchman,”
+You are no Frenchman.”

 The brothel was destroyed as was most of Bou Saada.
 The men were left alive, Sophia remained alive when the soldiers finally left but she only spat at Guillaumet and left both men tied up when she walked out the door.

-Several of the women also survived their ordeal though most did not.
+Some of the other women also survived their ordeal though most did not.
 One of them finally took pity on the Frenchmen and cut their bonds.

 Hungry and shaking, they walked back to Bou Saada to find the newly installed French officials who arranged for their passage back to France.

 It took more than two months to arrive back in Paris.
 Guillaumet was damaged beyond repair.
 Both his body and his soul were damaged.
 He sat in his studio, looking at his old paintings, barely talking to his wife and kids or to Barrias.